 Energy saving tip – How much money can you save by turning off your computer overnight?

-I never realized that a large amount of money can be saved just by cutting the unnecessary wasted energy costs.
-I have done a little experiment with the ‘MS6115 Mains Power Meter’ on my work desktop computer to find out the effect of wasted energy in an attempt to save the company some money by generating awareness.
-I am pretty shocked with the results to be honest seeing how much energy is wasted every year throughout the world!
+I have done a little experiment with the ‘MS6115 Mains Power Meter’ on my work desktop computer to find out the effect of wasted energy in an attempt to save some money by generating awareness.
+I am pretty shocked with the results to be honest seeing how much energy is wasted every year.

 I have used the Dell Optiplex GX620 Desktop Computer for this Energy usage/cost calculation.
 MS6115 Mains Power Meter was used to measure energy usage.
 I have been doing various kinds of experiments with this power meter that i mentioned on my Essential tips to start living Green today post a few days ago.